Brooklyn Museum | Ethnographic UX Research

 Curation of museum's space

-Make the museum visit more intuitive including interactions with museums' materials
+Make the museum visit more intuitive, including interactions with the museum's materials

 Visitors would like to see more information in brochures